gvwilson/sensibleadventures/gleam/gleam.md

 crow.
 "All right," he told it.
 "Here's what I want you to do."

-A few moments later, a lone black bird swooped down out of the darkness to peck at a snarly-dog's head.
-The snarly-dog leapt into the air and snapped its jaws, but the crow had already wheeled out of reach.
-Another crow swooped down on another snarly-dog, then another.
+A few moments later, a lone black bird swooped down out of the darkness to peck at a clanker's head.
+The clanker leapt into the air and snapped its jaws, but the crow had already wheeled out of reach.
+Another crow swooped down on another clanker, then another.

 Soon the air was aswirl with crows.
-The snarly-dogs jumped at them, but the crows were too quick.
-Yelping and howling with frustration, the snarly-dogs didn't notice that they were slowly being led away from the observatory.
+The clankers jumped at them, but the crows were too quick.
+Yelping and howling with frustration, the clankers didn't notice that they were slowly being led away from the observatory.

 "Now!"
 Gleam snapped.
 The crows on his arms and shoulders flapped their wings.
-Up, up, up they lifted him, up to the tops of the trees, up so high that the snarly-dogs wouldn't notice them.
+Up, up, up they lifted him, up to the tops of the trees, up so high that the clankers wouldn't notice them.

 The crows carried him to the observatory's round roof.
 Gleam's sandals brushed against it.
 "Gently," he whispered.
 The crows lowered him